illinoistech-itm/jhajek/itmt-430/tooling-assignments/Readme.md

 git config --global user.email "hajek@iit.edu"
 ```

-### Install VirtualBox
+### Install VirtualBox or Parallels

 If you do not already have VirtualBox 6.x installed, use your package manager to install VirtualBox.
 VirtualBox will be our virtualization platform we are using this semester.
 It is a robust opensource product and can be used to create and host machines on our local systems.
 It has integration with automation tools such as Packer and Vagrant from HashiCorp.

-Take a screenshot of the VirtualBox > Help > About VirtualBox output
+Take a screenshot of the VirtualBox > Help > About VirtualBox output or from the Terminal: `vboxmanage --version` (Windows or Intel MacOS)

+For those using an M1 Mac we will require a [Pro License from Parallels](https://www.parallels.com/products/desktop/pro/ "Pro License form parallels.com website").

+Take a screenshot of Parallels Desktop > About Parallels Desktop or from the terminal : `prlctl --version` (Works on any version of Parallels)

+**Note:** that you can use Parallels on an Intel MacOS as well -- you would need to make sure you have the Pro edition installed and the SDK installed as well.

 ### Install Vagrant